nvi-inc/fs-vgos/fs-vgos.md

     cat ~/.ssh/id_rsa.pub | ssh $host 'cat >> ~/.ssh/authorized_keys'

 If you do not wish to have *completely* password-less login, an alternative is to encrypt your ssh key with a password and use ssh-agent to unlock it for your session.
 The upshot is you still have the convenience of password-less login, you just have to enter your password **once** after you login to the FS computer.
+However this is not recommended for devices that FS procedures use ssh to connect to, including, RDBEs, Mark 6s, MCI, and backend-PCs, which will need to have no prompt for smooth operations.

 This is also more secure since the ssh key is encrypted on disk and if anyone ever takes your key, they can not gain access to your systems.